Trondheim-Sykkelkjokken/website/src/content/pages/tools/tools.en.md

 - Brake pads for disc and rim brakes
 - Inner tubes
+- Gear wire and housing
-- Wire and housing for gears and brakes
+- Brake wire and housing
 - Chains
 - Brake rotors